 If you manage to come up with a goal idea and you decide to set it, then you should always hold yourself accountable.
 This could be personally, or publicly.
 I find it useful to post on Instagram about my monthly goals.
 I set them at the start of the month and I explain how I got on at the end.
 By holding myself accountable, I find that my goals are at the forefront of my mind.
 Achieving a goal also inspires me to think about and set a new one.

-Put is on your vision board
+Put it on your vision board

 You should add your monthly goal to your vision board.
 That way, you’ll see a visual representation of the thing you’re working towards and it will stay at the forefront of your mind.
 If done right, a vision board can be a powerful tool that will help you to achieve your goals.
+It’s possible to make one for less than £10 too.

 Is it worth it?